danaia/archeon/README.md

 ---

-### 🏗️ Path 2: Architecture Shapes (Complete Scaffolding)
+### Path 2: Architecture Shapes (Complete Scaffolding)

 **Best for:** New projects, teams wanting consistency, or full-stack setup out of the box.

-> **💡 Key Insight:** Shapes are **100% customizable JSON files**.
+> **Key Insight:** Shapes are **100% customizable JSON files**.
 You define the exact code patterns, naming conventions, and structure your AI will follow.
 No more "AI does it differently every time" — your team's coding standards become the AI's training data.

 **What you get:**